 Moto G7 price and availability

-Available now, the $299 Moto G7 is the most well-equipped model in a family of three phones that also includes the $249 Moto G7 Power and $199 Moto G7 Play.
-The G7 Power is now shipping, while the G7 Play arrives March 29, and all three are sold unlocked with support for all carriers, whether CDMA- or GSM-based.
+The $299 Moto G7 is the most well-equipped model in a family of three phones that also includes the $249 Moto G7 Power and $199 Moto G7 Play.
+All three are sold unlocked with support for all carriers, whether CDMA- or GSM-based.
 There's also a fourth variant — the more powerful G7 Plus — though that phone will skip the North American market.

 Moto G7 Specs